cwcpark/cwcpark.github.io/publications/index.md

 ### Publications (Peer-Reviewed)
 __Park, C.__ (2020).
 [In Press].
 Traditional funeral and burial rituals and Ebola outbreaks in West Africa: A narrative review of causes and strategy interventions.
 Journal of Health and Social Sciences.

 __Park, C.__ (2020).
-[In Press].
 MERS-CoV infection in South Korea and strategies for possible future outbreak: narrative review.
 Journal of Global Health Reports.

 Frehywot, S., __Park, C.__, & Infanzon, A. (2019).
 Medical diaspora: an underused entity in low- and middle- income countries’ health system development.
 Human Resources for Health, 17(1), 56.